-If with a single glance you can see both the Ionian coast, the monumental Etna, the Bay of Giardini-Naxos, the Cape of S. Alessio, the strait of Messina and the Calabrian coast, either you are on Google Maps or you are in Castelmola.
+If in one sweep you can see the Ionian coast, the monumental Mount Etna, the gulf of Giardini-Naxos, the Capo di S. Alessio, the Straits of Messina and the coast of Calabria, you are either on Google Maps or you are in Castelmola.

-The square is a mosaic of white lava stone, bordered by tree-lined and shady pavements that open up onto the lookout which you can see Taormina from.
-In general, the urban design is very nice, the street names, the street numbers and signs are almost always in stone and wrought iron.
-The doors and windows of the houses are framed in Taormina stone and the houses are covered in light colours ranging from a delicate yellow to antique rose.
-The Sicilian style roof tiles are still on the roofs and, excluding some questionable buildings from the 60s to 70s, everything is as you would expect from a Sicilian village.
+The square is a mosaic of white lava stone, bordered by tree-lined and shady pavements that opens onto a belvedere from which you can see Taormina.
+In general, the street furniture is very neat, the street names, house numbers and signs are almost always in stone and wrought iron.
+The doors and windows of the houses are surrounded by Taormina stone and the dwellings are veiled in soft colours ranging from a delicate yellow to an antique pink, the ‘Sicilian style’ roof tiles are still on the roofs and, if you exclude a few questionable buildings from the 1960s and 70s, everything is as one would expect from a Sicilian village.